Think it's difficult to grow anything in less-than-sunny rooms? The low light house plants listed here may be the perfect solution.

 Here are some easy-growing plants that prefer life out of the spotlight:

-Bird Nest Fern (Asplenium nidus) This easygoing plant shatters the myth that all ferns are fussy.
-A rainforest native, it revels in a partially shaded, moist environment.
+This easygoing plant shatters the myth that all ferns are fussy.
+A rainforest native, Bird Nest Fern revels in a partially shaded, moist environment.
+You'll want to boost the humidity for it, too.
+Dry indoor air will cause those frond tips to turn brown.

-Cast-Iron Plant (Aspidistra elatior) This tough plant can survive extreme heat, dry air and low light for a long time.
-Infrequent watering makes it happy, it just doesn't like soggy soil.
+This tough plant can survive extreme heat, dry air, and low light for a long time.
+Cast-Iron Plant is ideal for a dim apartment or office.

 Easy to please, the Chinese Evergreen likes average room temperatures and moist soil.
 And you'll love this... this tropical plant is slow-growing, and grows best when its roots are confined, so it rarely needs repotted.